11 Finding Your Future

 • We’ve looked at job search techniques that will help you find opportunities you care about.
 Figuring out what you want to do is tricky at times but it usually works out well in the end.

-• Before applying the search criteria, making successful applications to get that interview offer, there’s more search techniques we need to look at.
+• There’s more search criteria than the ones we’ve discussed in this chapter.
 In the next part, chapter 12: Moving your future, we’ll look at three of most important search criteria of all: location, location, location.